The root of most security vulnerabilities is poor software quality. This is no great secret. But what isn't as

 'Stop the bleeding' in new development

 By flagging bad practices, you can then deploy a rules-based security compiler to enforce good coding practices during new development.
 This means the compiler must be able to report on policies.
-Campara suggests three possible integration points
+Campara suggests three possible integration points for the compiler throughout the coding process: the developers' favorite integrated development environment, such as VisualStudio; the configuration management system; and directly into a product's build process.

 Perform an in-depth, multi-dimensional analysis of your software